 Fried Plantain and Black-Eyed Pea Stew with Tomato Sauce

 Sweet fried plantains paired with a savory black-eyed pea stew simmered in a rich tomato and onion sauce — a comforting Nigerian-inspired dish.
-This african-inspired african (vegetarian, gluten-free) ready in about 75 minutes pairs large, diced onion, medium, chopped fresh plum tomatoes, tomato paste for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 380 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This west african-inspired african (vegetarian, gluten-free) ready in about 75 minutes blends large, diced onion, medium, chopped fresh plum tomatoes, tomato paste into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 380 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients